XBraid/xbraid/docs/Introduction.md

 <!--
  - Copyright (c) 2013,  Lawrence Livermore National Security, LLC.
  - Produced at the Lawrence Livermore National Laboratory.
- - This file is part of WARP.
+ - This file is part of XBraid.
 See file COPYRIGHT for details.
  -
- - WARP is free software; you can redistribute it and/or modify it under the
+ - XBraid is free software; you can redistribute it and/or modify it under the
  - terms of the GNU Lesser General Public License (as published by the Free
  - Software Foundation) version 2.1 dated February 1999.
  -->

 # Introduction {#intro}

-# Overview of Warp Algorithm {#warpoverview}
+# Overview of \f$\chi\f$Braid Algorithm {#braidoverview}

-The goal of Warp is to solve a problem faster than a traditional time marching algorithm.
-Instead of sequential time marching, Warp solves the problem iteratively by simultaneously updating a space-time solution guess over all time values.
+The goal of \f$\chi\f$Braid is to solve a problem faster than a traditional time marching algorithm.
+Instead of sequential time marching, \f$\chi\f$Braid solves the problem iteratively by simultaneously updating a space-time solution guess over all time values.
 The initial solution guess can be anything, even a random function over space-time.
 The iterative updates to the solution guess